-Promoting a culture of safety first, a Safety Message of the day is displayed at every of our bus interchanges and depots, in Bus Captains' lounges, or near the despatch points.
+Promoting a culture of safety first, a daily safety message is displayed at every of our bus interchanges and depots, in Bus Captains' lounges, or near the despatch points.
 This serves as a reminder of the Company's safety drills and procedures before they proceed with their work.
 These messages are changed daily so that staff can be regularly refreshed in their safety knowledge.